 From the first time an artfully placed needle stimulated her chi, she was hooked and on a mission to unearth and embrace the deep wisdom the body holds.

-She has been led to reiki master attunement, womb blessing goddess training, and herbalism certifications that have all woven together to manifest the passion project of her life: Folk Care.
+She has been led to reiki master attunement, womb blessing goddess training, Chinese Medicine study, and herbalism certifications that have all woven together to manifest the passion project of her life: Folk Care.